GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

         pip install -r requirements.txt

-    Feel free to do this part in the virtual environment manager of your choosing, though make sure to switch into those environments when opening new tabs
+    Feel free to do this part in the virtual environment manager of your choosing, though make sure to switch into those environments when opening new tabs.

 [udp-socket]: https://docs.python.org/2/library/socket.html
 [mqtt-bridge]: https://cloud.google.com/iot/docs/how-tos/mqtt-bridge